 And just for the record.

 - Estimating is hard, so are many things.
 That does not remove the need to estimate when making decisions in the presence of uncertainty.

-- Estimates are misused by bad managers and even well intentioned managers.
+- Estimates are misused by bad managers and even well-intentioned managers.
 That does not remove their need when making non-trivial business and technical decisions.
 By non-trivial I mean value at risk is at a level that unfavorably impacts the business when the decision turns out to be wrong.

-- All project work is probabilistic with uncertainty of the future outcomes.
+- All project work is probabilistic with an uncertainty of the future outcomes.
 Making decisions requires making estimates

 - Assessing value requires we know the cost to achieve that value.
 Since but value and cost are probabilistic, no assessment of value can take place without estimating both cost and value.
 This is the basis of Microeconomics of business management.